gis1030/POP-Demographic-Schaerbeek/README_POP-Demographic-Schaerbeek.md

 # 👥 Demographic Study of the Population — Schaerbeek 1030

-> Analysis of the size, distribution, structure, and age profile of the Schaerbeek population, based on the Belgian National Register · Data as of March 2026
+> Analysis of the size, distribution, structure, and age profile of the Schaerbeek population, based on the Belgian National Register · Data as of Aout 2026

 ---